Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 ## ProxQP API with examples

-ProxQP solves convex quadratic programs, which consists in minimizing a convex quadratic cost under some linear constraints.
+ProxQP solves convex quadratic programs, which minimize a convex quadratic cost under some linear constraints.
 It is mathematically described as:

 $$\begin{equation}\label{eq:QP}\tag{QP}
 \begin{aligned}